 What is Suede Leather?

-Suede leather is a type of leather that has a soft, velvety texture and a distinctively luxurious appearance.
-It is derived from the underside of animal hides, most commonly from cows, goats, or sheep.
+Suede leather is a type of leather that has a soft fuzzy texture as a result of using undersurface of the animal hide most commonly from cows, goats, or sheep.
 This part of the hide is softer and more pliable compared to the outer layer, known as top-grain leather.

 The Origins and Characteristics of Suede:

-Suede finds its roots in the tanning process, which has been practiced for centuries.
+Suede characteristics are in the tanning process, which has been practiced for centuries.
 The term "suede" comes from the French phrase "gants de Suède," meaning "gloves from Sweden," as it was initially popularized through the production of soft and pliable gloves.
 Today, suede is a popular choice for a wide range of applications, from fashion to furniture, and its timeless appeal shows no signs of waning.

 Suede is created by splitting hide of an animal, usually a cow or sheep, into two layers.
 The top layer is called top-grain leather, while the bottom layer is referred to as suede.
 The suede layer is then sanded and buffed to create a smooth, velvety surface.
 The unique texture of suede sets it apart from other types of leather, making it a popular choice for a variety of products.